Preparing for hurricane season: FEMA’s mission is to help people before, during, and after disasters.

-The U.S. Army has been preparing for this year’s hurricane season, which officially started on June 1, with a press release stating, “Colorado State University, which has forecast hurricanes since 1984, and the National Oceanic and Atmospheric Administration’s Climate Prediction Center, a division of the National Weather Service, predicts “above-average” hurricane activity for this year.”
+The U.S. Army has been getting ready for this year’s hurricane season, which officially started on June 1, with a press release stating, “Colorado State University, which has forecast hurricanes since 1984, and the National Oceanic and Atmospheric Administration’s Climate Prediction Center, a division of the National Weather Service, predicts “above-average” hurricane activity for this year.”

 Freight carriers who service or want to start servicing FEMA loads must have a strong understanding of the flexibility needed to assist during catastrophic events and a top-tier carrier base.
 Commodities can be redirected to higher-need locations based on responder assessments at a moment’s notice.